TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/pascal/index.md

     buf[1] := UpCase(buf[1]);
     writeln(buf);
 end.

 ```

 {% endraw %}

-[Capitalize](https://sampleprograms.io/projects/capitalize) in [Pascal](https://sampleprograms.io/languages/pascal) was written by:
+Capitalize in [Pascal](https://sampleprograms.io/languages/pascal) was written by:

 - smjalageri

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 18 2020 11:48:50.
-The solution was first committed on Oct 17 2020 08:09:13.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution